 Location.
 33° 26.9′ N, 84° 27.283′ W. Marker is in Fayettevillle, Georgia, in Fayette County.
 Marker is at the intersection of Glynn Street South (Georgia Route 85) and East Lanier Avenue (Georgia Route 54), on the right when traveling north on Glynn Street South.
 The marker stands at the northwest corner of the Fayette County Old Courthouse Square.
 Touch for map.
 Marker is in this post office area: Fayetteville GA 30214, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Fayette County Veterans Memorial (a few steps from this marker); Fayette County (a few steps from this marker); World’s Longest Courthouse Bench (within shouting distance of this The Holliday-Dorsey-Fife House (about 300 feet away, measured in a direct line); a different marker also named Fayette County Veterans Memorial (about 600 feet away); Governor Hugh M. Dorsey (approx. 0.2 miles away); Grady L. Huddleston (approx. 0.3 miles away); Flat Rock African Methodist Episcopal Church (approx. 3.9 miles away).
+Fayette County Veterans Memorial (a few steps from this marker); Fayette County (a few steps from this marker); World’s Longest Courthouse Bench (within shouting distance of this marker); The Holliday-Dorsey-Fife House Fayette County Veterans Memorial (about 600 feet away); Governor Hugh M. Dorsey (approx. 0.2 miles away); Grady L. Huddleston (approx. 0.3 miles away); Flat Rock African Methodist Episcopal Church (approx. 3.9 miles away).

 Categories. • War, US Civil •